 How a franchise with 150+ locations used Local SEO to reduce paid advertising efforts by six figures annually.

 How a multi-location fro-yo chain leveraged local SEO to drive more foot traffic on a limited budget.

 Local SEO Strategy Articles

-Local SEO Optimization Tips
+10 Local SEO Tips That Work

 I can’t recommend Markitors highly enough from both a speed and investment angle.
 Their SEO services are very effective in growing your brand online.

 — Brian Mohr, Co-founder of Y Scouts

 If you Google the term, “digital marketing company,” you’ll most likely find Markitors on the first page of search results.
 Of the 15,000+ digital marketing agencies who offer Local SEO services in the United States, Google consistently ranks us as one of the top agencies.

 We launched and have built our digital marketing company in a sustainable and predictable way through SEO.
 We do the same for small businesses.